Contact us at 914-666-4665

 Ehrlichiosis and Lyme Disease: Symptoms & Treatment

-After 37 years treating Lyme disease, I’ve learned that Ehrlichiosis—like its close relative Anaplasmosis—can turn a typical Lyme disease presentation into a severe acute illness requiring immediate recognition and treatment.
-The same ticks that transmit Lyme disease also carry Ehrlichia bacteria, creating coinfections that produce high fever, severe headache, and dangerous blood count abnormalities.
-Ehrlichiosis
+Ehrlichiosis and Lyme Disease: Symptoms and Treatment Ehrlichiosis—like its close relative Anaplasmosis—can turn a typical Lyme disease presentation into a more severe acute illness requiring prompt recognition and treatment.
+The same ticks that transmit Lyme disease may also carry Ehrlichia bacteria, leading to co-infections associated with high fever, severe headache, and characteristic blood count abnormalities.

 Ehrlichiosis and Lyme Disease: Symptoms & Treatment Read More »